carlst99/TrialManager/docs/index.md

 TrialManager will then keep itself up-to-date automatically, provided you open it while connected to the internet.
 If unsure, you can always compare the version number in the `About` menu with the latest release on the releases page

+### First Steps

+Unsure of where to start?
+A good place to begin would be with the guide on [creating a Google form](google-forms/create-google-form.md).
+From there, move on to [TODO]

 ### Diagnostics Acceptance

 On the first-time run, TrialManager will ask you if you wish to report diagnostics data to the developer.